How to use User Roles

 Configure role fields #

 You can use field types "Roles (Dropdown)" and "Roles (Radio)" to set the user role in the registration form or change it in the profile form.
 But not all roles are available.
 Role fields may contain user roles created by Ultimate Member and predefined role Subscriber.
 User roles created by third-party plugins are excluded to avoid conflicts.
-Predefined roles with high access level (such as Administrator or Editor) are excluded to avoid security vulnerability.
+Predefined roles with high access levels (such as Administrator or Editor) are excluded to avoid security vulnerability.

 You have to create a role using the button "Add New" on the page [wp-admin > Ultimate Member > User Roles], then add this role to the list of "Edit Choices" in the field settings.

-Image - Configure role field choices
+Image - Configure role field choices.

 Limit profile access by role #

 Use user role settings "Can view other member profiles?" and "Can view these user roles only" on wp-admin > Ultimate Member > User Roles > Edit Role to manage profiles visibility.
 Turn on the setting "Can view other member profiles?" to allow members with this user role to view other members profiles.
 Leave the setting "Can view these user roles only" blank to allow members with this user role to view any profiles.